royepi/HexFlow-UCTV/README.md

 <p>^All the above bugs are also present in VitaHEX's HexFlow Launcher 0.5</p>
 <p></p>
 <h3>Planned Features for Upcoming Updates</h3>
-<p>⚫Instant inline cache update when downloading covers/overriding category, instant recategorization and perhaps a cool cover changing animation ✔️Done, coming in next release.</p>
+<p>⚫Instant inline cache update when downloading covers/overriding category, instant recategorization, override-change animation ✔️Done, coming in next release.</p>
 <p>⚫The HEXFlow cover archive isn't very complete, it would be good to perform a secondary check to the Retroflow cover archive. ✔️Done, coming in next release</p>
 <p>⚫Emu-launch, as seen in Retroflow.
 Either using Retroflow's rom identification, Adrenaline Bubble Manager's rom identification, and/or "MD5/CDC32 scraping" rom identification.
 Hopefully not slowing down loading times for people uninterested in Emu-launch.✔️Done but too buggy for release right now</p>
 <p>⚫An option in the settings menu to pretend everything is homebrew for better performance and a "cleaner" look, and/or make there be only 2 categories: Custom and All.✔️Done, unreleased for some reason.</p>